- 1.64k views

 - Where to go: Uluru-Kata Tjuta National Park, Alice Springs.
 The Kimberley, Western Australia.
 Arnhem Land, Northern Territory.
 Flinders Ranges, South Australia.

 Insider's tip: The outback is the perfect location to view the night sky due to the lack of light pollution.
-Pick a spot in one of the campsites, roll out your swag and see the stars like you’ve never seen them before!
+Pick a spot in one of the campsites, roll out your swag and see the stars as you’ve never seen them before!
 There isn’t much that beats falling asleep with the Milky Way and shooting stars above you. — by Melissa Husband from Wayoutback Adventures

 - When to go: Anytime of the year, regardless of the weather is a good time to go.
 While June to August sees the migration whales.